9 Questions You Must Ask Before Choosing a Waterproof Shower Wall Panel System

 - A ‘wow’ accessory line – This is one area Kohler has nailed down.
 Not only do the accessories compliment the matte finished walls, but some (including the shower locker) actually have adjustable shelves and a place for your razor.
 Very thoughtful.

 Question #8 – Do the panels ‘travel’ and ‘ship’ well?
 Do they crack easily during installation?
+How many panels do I need to order?

 You’ve gutted the room a month ago.
 The shower pan is set.
 When the panels arrive, you’re going to put a bow on this project.
 You can smell the finish line.